irfankamboh/DeepShip/README.txt

 smart hydrophone is a broadband digital ultra-quit hydrophone, with bandwidth 1 Hz-12 kHz, dynamic range 120 dB, sensitivity -170 dBV re.  Pa, power&input 12-24 Vdc, 0.8 W, case material is engineered plastic and titanium with depth capacity of 200m & 3500m respectively.
 It is a compact, all-in-one instrument designed and manufactured by replacing separate pre-amplifier, filters, converters and data link units with a compact unit, capable of processing real time acquired data with direct digital output.

+keeping in view the limitation of file size and space on github directory, a part of dataset could be uploaded on this repository.
+The remaining part can be downloaded by sending the email to mradonis2001@google.com